En español | Michigan voters in 2022 passed a constitutional amendment that will introduce nine days of early voting, among other measures.

 - In person: Drop off your completed ballot at your local clerk’s office or at a secure drop box, once the state releases locations for the 2022 elections.

 Use the state’s voter portal to track the status of your absentee ballot.

 In the event of an emergency, such as an unexpected illness or death in the family, you may be able to request an emergency absentee ballot by contacting your local election clerk’s office before 4 p.m. on Election Day.

 Can I vote in person before Election Day?

-The primary election is Tuesday, Aug.
-2. Polls are open from 7 a.m. to 8 p.m.
-You will still be able to cast a ballot after 8 p.m. as long as you were in line before the polls closed.
+You will still be able to cast a ballot after polls close as long as you were already in line.
 Use the state's voter information portal to find a polling place near you.

 Do I need identification to vote?

 If you are voting in person, you’ll be asked to show an acceptable form of ID, like a state driver’s license or U.S. passport.
 If you forget or don’t have an ID, you’ll be allowed to vote but will need to fill out additional paperwork to verify your identity and explain why you don’t have the necessary documents.